No one asked for it, but there's a new form of THC on the block that's marketed as "legal weed."

 According to the Farm Bill cannabis plants that contain less than 0.3% delta-9 THC by dried weight and its compounds are legal, so by this measure, delta-10 THC from hemp crops can be sold legally.

 However, delta-10 THC isn't found in substantial concentrations in hemp plants to make extracts.
-To create delta-10 THC products manufacturers will convert CBD into delta-10—but this is an extremely resource extensive process.
+When THC products or THC gummies are made of delta-10, manufacturers will convert CBD into delta-10—but this is an extremely resource extensive process.

 The Drug Enforcement Administration (DEA) has published a statement that any synthetically-derived cannabinoid is considered a Schedule I Substance, and there are some states that ban any form of THC altogether.